lauriap/random-dungeons/documentation/implementation.md

 * The Ruins map could become more interesting if more varied shapes were introduced (e.g. cross-shaped structures, circles etc.)
 * Still considering whether to allow rectangular maps instead of squares.
-* A prettier UI based on something else than Swing as it limits the possibilities somewhat
+* A prettier UI based on something else than Swing as it limits the possibilities somewhat (e.g. line-height not supported in Swing HTML/CSS)

 # Sources